What happens to a bank account in case of death?

 Individual account

-As soon as the bank becomes aware of the death, it blocking of the various accounts opened (current account, booklet account or savings account) of which the deceased was sole holder.
+As soon as the bank becomes aware of the death, it blocking the various accounts opened (current account, booklet account or savings account) of which the deceased was sole holder.
 These may include:

 • Current account